AppleVine/workbookt3/workbook.md

 After a system is chosen, a repository needs to be made to store the project files, and made accessible by the whole team.
 Once the repository is set up the team needs to make a choice on its branching strategy.
 Git provides some examples of branching strategies and makes an easier setup for these, such as "Centralized workflow" or "GitFlow".

 For a large project, a team would find GitFlow more suitable as it's designed as a more complex branching strategy for large teams and/or projects.
-It works by creating multiple branches for different purposes, e.g. features, hotfixes, development etc., and working on these branches independent of the master branch keeping it stable for production, and reducing the risk of bugs by allowing for extensive testing.
+It works by creating multiple branches for different purposes, e.g. features, hotfixes, development etc., and working on these branches independent of the master branch keeping it stable for production, and reducing the risk of bugs by allowing for extensive testing.<sup>1</sup>

 Once the branching strategy is implemented, the team should implement access control using authentication & authorization to limit the changes of code to relevant teams.
 Then proper Continuous Integration/Continuous Deployment pipelines can be established to automate the processes behind code building, bug testing and deployment making it more efficient and reducing the risk of errors.

 In GitFlow, the CI/CD pipelines are configured to trigger workflows based on the type of branch being update; for example if a new feature branch is created, the pipeline will automatically run tests on the code quality that checks that branch before it's merged into the 'developer' branch.
 Or, if a hotfix branch is created, it can be set up to automatically deploy the fix to production as soon as it passes its tests instead.
 Access control can be used to determine which teams are able to deploy to different types of branches to reduce the risk of human error.

 Now code can be pulled for review by the team before it's deployed to make sure it meets project requirements and standards, before it's merged and deployed to production.